dimidagd/dimidagd.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: "Technical University of Denmark"
+  - name: ""
     url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: "My research interests include Sensor-Fusion, Large-scale Computer Vision, and Cyber-Resiliency"
+bio: "I’m an AI Engineer who loves building intelligent systems that solve real-world problems and push the boundaries of what’s possible.
+From optimizing processes to creating scalable machine learning models, I thrive at the intersection of data, innovation, and impact."

 # Interests to show in About widget
 interests:
-  - "Sensor Fusion"
+  - "Sensor Fusion & Multimodal modeling"
-  - "Multi-modal Data"
-  - "Autonomous Navigation"
+  - "Computer Vision"
-  - "Fault-Detection"
+  - "AI system diagnostics"

 # Education to show in About widget
 education:
   courses:
-    - course: "PhD Cyber-resilient Sensor Fusion"
+    - course: "PhD Cyber-Resilient Sensor Fusion"
       institution: "Technical University of Denmark"
       year: 2024
-    - course: "MSc EE Automation & Robot Technology"
+    - course: "MSc Automation & Robot Technology"
       institution: "Technical University of Denmark"
       year: 2020
     - course: "Diploma in Electrical & Computer Engineering"